neo-technology/neokit/README.md

 When the script returns, then the server is fully ready for any database tasks.

 If no Neo4j server is found in path `./neo4j`, then the default Neo4j server version used in `neoget.py` will be downloaded and installed to `./neo4j`.
-To specify other versions to download when a Neo4j is absent, use `-v`, `-n`, `-l` in a similar way as they are defined in `neoget.py`:
+To specify other versions to download when a Neo4j is absent, use `-v`, `-t`, `-l` in a similar way as they are defined in `neoget.py`:
 ```
-python neorun.py --start=neo4j -n 3.1 -p TOUFU
+python neorun.py --start=neo4j -v 3.0.2 -p s3cr3tP4ssw0rd
 ```
 In the example above, the `-p` option is used to change the default Neo4j password after the server is ready.